 Looking for WarpScript help?
 Several channels exists.
 Anyway, you need to learn to share your execution context to help helpers!

-This short article sum up the ways to share data, snippets, with Warp 10 community.
+This short article sum up the ways to share data, snippets, with the Warp 10 community.

 Even if you followed the WarpScript tutorials, you may sometimes need help from WarpScript experts.
 You may find us: